assaf/zombie/README.md

 form fields.
 That step is in itself a promise that resolves to no value.

 The third step follows, and here we simply return a value.
-As a result, the next promise will resolve with that value, as you can see in step 4.
-Another way to think about it is: step 4 is chained to a new promise with the value "OK".
+As a result, the next promise will resolve with that value, as you can see in the fourth step.
+Another way to think about it is: step four is chained to a new promise with the value "OK".

-On to step 5 where we press the button, which submits the form and loads the response page.
-All of that happens after `pressButton` so we want to wait for it before moving to the last step.
+On to step five where we press the button, which submits the form and loads the response page.
+All of that happens after `pressButton`, so we want to wait for it before moving to the last step.

 Luckily, `pressButton` - just like `wait` - returns a promise which gets